Skip to main content

 1: Carrizo Plain National Monument is one of the best kept secrets in

 California.
-When visiting this place, the chances are that you will be alone
+When visiting this place during summer or fall, the chances are that you will be alone

 Due note